Subscribe to updates

 - Tackling inequality and tailoring approaches to reflect the diverse needs of communities.

-- Being a proudly diverse borough which is inclusive, accessible, and safe.
+- Being a proudly diverse borough that is inclusive, accessible, and safe.

-- Continuing to build an inclusive workplace where fairness and equity are at the heart of everything the council does.
+- Continuing to build an inclusive workplace where fairness and equity are at the heart of everything.

-The committee also noted the Equality, Diversity and Inclusion Annual Report 2025 and the outcomes and closing statements for the Inclusive Kingston Strategy 2021-2025 Action Plan (Annex 1), as well as the annual summary of the council's work in relation to the Armed Forces Covenant.
-The Engagement Summary Report noted that over 700 people had actively contributed to the total responses that were received between Autumn 2024 and Summer 2025.
+The committee also noted the outcomes and closing statements for the Inclusive Kingston Strategy 2021-2025 Action Plan, detailed in Annex 1 - EDI Annual Report 2025 Action Plan Outcomes and Closing Statements, and the annual summary of the council's work in relation to the Armed Forces Covenant.

 Cloud Data Centre Services - Contract Award